plumber-cd/terraform-backend-git/README.md

 ### Git Credentials

-Both HTTP and SSH protocols are supported for Git.
-As of now, any sensitive type of configuration only supported via environment variables.
+Both HTTP and SSH protocols are supported.
+As of now, any sensitive configuration is only supported via environment variables.

 Variable | Description
 --- | ---